imnexerio/i2Step/README.md

 ## Technologies Used

-- Kotlin: A modern programming language that makes developers happier.
+- **Kotlin**: A modern programming language that makes developers happier.
-- Java: A widely-used programming language that is robust and secure.
+- **Java**: A widely-used programming language that is robust and secure.
-- Retrofit: A type-safe HTTP client for Android and Java.
+- **Retrofit**: A type-safe HTTP client for Android and Java.
-- SharedPreferences: A framework to save and retrieve key-value pairs of primitive data types.
+- **SharedPreferences**: A framework to save and retrieve key-value pairs of primitive data types.
-- Android Studio Koala Feature Drop | 2024.1.2: The official IDE for Android development.
+- **Android Studio Koala Feature Drop | 2024.1.2**: The official IDE for Android development.

 ## Getting Started

 ### Prerequisites

-- **Android Studio| 2023.x.x**: Download and install from the [official website](https://developer.android.com/studio).
+- **Android Studio | 2023.x.x**: Download and install from the [official website](https://developer.android.com/studio).
 - **Gradle**: A build automation tool used for managing dependencies and building the project.
 It comes bundled with Android Studio.

 ### Installation